efarraro/krumit/_items/SpikedClub.md

 ---
 name: Spiked Club
-description: After you attack with this weapon, take 1 #piercing damage
+description: After you attack with this weapon, take 1 piercing damage
-flavor: A simple but dangerous weapon, common amongst thieves and vagabonds
+flavor: A much more lethal version of the fan club, favoured by vagabonds and ragamuffins.
 cost: 1
 image: /images/SpikedClub.png
 durability: 2